Atata stands with Ukraine

 Page Object Model

-Provides unique fluent page object pattern that is easy to implement and maintain.
+Provides a unique fluent page object pattern, which is easy to implement and maintain.

 Components